pombreda/pgreloaded/doc/modules/sdlttf.rst

 The :mod:`pygame2.sdlttf` module is a :mod:`ctypes`-based wrapper around the SDL2_image library.
-It wraps nearly all publicly accessible structures and functions of the SDL2_image library to be accessible from Python code.
+It wraps nearly all publicly accessible structures and functions of the SDL2_ttf library to be accessible from Python code.

-A detailled documentation about the behaviour of the different functions can found within the SDL2_image documentation.
-The API documentation of :mod:`pygame2.sdlimage` will focus on a brief description and outlines noteworthy specialities or - where necessary - differences for Python.
+A detailled documentation about the behaviour of the different functions can found within the `SDL2_ttf documentation <http://www.libsdl.org>`_.
+The API documentation of :mod:`pygame2.ttf` will focus on a brief description and outlines noteworthy specialities or - where necessary - differences for Python.

 SDL2_ttf API
 ------------